cyberomin/cyberomin.github.io/_posts/2022-03-07-this-is-klump.md

 Alta Labs reshaped me and helped me grow faster than I ever imagined.
 For me, the last 3 years became a period of learning.
 That opportunity allowed me to wear many hats; not only was I a technological leader, but I also had to learn how to become a business leader, and I will be forever grateful for that experience.
 We had a great time, made mistakes, and learned from them.
 I'd like to express my gratitude to everyone who put their faith in us and to those who were there when I needed counsel, thank you!

 ### What Next?
 I am beginning a new journey with my co-founder Olufunbi Falayi, a journey that is a culmination of the last 11 years of my life.
 It's beautiful and terrifying and it's in an industry that I'm passionate about.
-Today, I'm  the co-founder, CEO and CTO of Klump along side my co-founder ‘Funbi who is our COO and CPO.
+Today, I'm  the co-founder, CEO and CTO of Klump along side my co-founder, ‘Funbi who is our COO and CPO.

 ### What is Klump?
 [Klump](https://useklump.com) is a Buy Now, Pay Later technology company with the mission to enhance the online and in-store checkout experience for customers by providing flexible payments on your purchases.
 Klump’s initial focus is on marketplaces with higher-margin, discretionary-spend categories, such as apparel and footwear, fitness, accessories, and beauty.
 Klump will also focus on the education, travels and healthcare industry verticals.